RominM/SportSee/README.md

 ---

-Go back to the first terminal and do the same thing. run `npm run start` and wait for a minute...
+Go back to the first terminal and do the same thing. run `npm start` and wait for a minute...

 You should see somting like:
 _?
 Something is already running on port 3000._